1977 Canadian Grand Prix: Qualifying classification

+Race

+Race report

 At the start of the race, Andretti led away from Hunt, with Mass charging up to third.
 Andretti and Hunt then proceeded to pull away from the rest of the field, such that by three-quarter distance, they were coming up to lap third-placed Mass.
 As they did so, Hunt pulled ahead of Andretti, only to collide with his McLaren team-mate after a misunderstanding.
 Unable to continue, a visibly furious and agitated Hunt waved his fist at Mass, before punching a marshal and immediately then apologize who was trying to usher him away.
 He was subsequently fined $2000 for assaulting a marshal and $750 for walking back to the pit lane in an "unsafe manner".
 Gilles Villeneuve made his debut with Ferrari at this race and started seventeenth after a qualifying crash leading into Moss corner.
 He had risen to eighth place before spinning in Moss corner on lap 72, dropping back to tenth.

 There was drama in the final four laps.
 On lap 77, Andretti's engine blew and laid oil in turn 9 as he pulled into the pits.
 Patrese spun his Shadow in the turn 9 oil and into the second Hesketh of Rupert Keegan, which had crashed earlier in the race and had been left on the side of the track.
 Vittorio Brambilla then hit the oil and also spun his Surtees, collecting the wreckages of Keegan's and Patrese's cars.
 Danny Ongais was next in the Interscope Penske, but was able to continue.
 Finally Villeneuve spun, staying on the track only to break a driveshaft trying to pull away and retiring.

 Andretti's retirement meant that Scheckter inherited the win, with Depailler second and the recovered Mass completing the podium.
 Jones was fourth ahead of Patrick Tambay in the Ensign, while Brambilla was classified sixth, just ahead of Ongais.

 This was the last Formula One race at Mosport Park.
 Although reasonably popular with drivers and fans, there was criticism that the track was cracked due to the cold Canadian forest weather later in the year (when the race was originally held) and that the drainage was poor, putting the safety of the drivers at risk, and so the Canadian Grand Prix was moved to the Circuit Gilles Villeneuve on Notre Dame Island in Montreal from 1978 onwards, where it has remained ever since.